The Earth's Aliveness

 Head of the Institute of Biotechnology at Graz University of Technology, Gabriele Berg has been researching the microbiome for 30 years.
 She has conducted many studies about the effects of agriculture on the plant and soil microbiome including one based at the SEKEM initiative looking at its effects on microbial communities in desert soil.

-As a permaculturalist, engineer and cultural manager, Ivo uses his skills and knowledge for regenerative projects.
+As a permaculture-designer, engineer and cultural manager at Permakultur Leben, Ivo uses his skills and knowledge for regenerative projects.
 His work is about shaping relationships between living beings, closing cycles, transformation, diversity, synergies, co-creativity, sufficiency, resilience and networking.
 He is active with the Triple Bottom Line© Association and Kinder in der Permakultur - Schweiz.

 and Tibetan Music from: